By Guest Dog Blogger, Penny

 Not every human is an extrovert and we’re the same way.
-How social we are could be due to not enough socialization as a puppy, breeding or just simply what we like.
-Some dogs just don’t care for being around other dogs.
+How social we are could be due to not enough socialization as a puppy, breeding, or just simply what we like.
+Some dogs just don’t care about being around other dogs.

 Myth #6: Older dogs can’t be taught new tricks.

-This is just short list of myths, but they seem to be the most common.
-I hope that I’ve been successful explaining some of these myths to you.
-If not, you can always learn more on Spike’s Dog Blog.
+This is just a short list of myths, but they seem to be the most common.
+I hope that I’ve been successful in explaining some of these myths to you.
+If not, you can always learn more about Spike’s Dog Blog.